Messi shines, defense falters, Inter Miami prevails 5-3 over Cincinnati

-They nearly combined for a goal five minutes into Wednesday’s game, but Messi was caught off side.
-Messi wound up scoring in the 24th minute, but it was not on a link-up with a teammate.
-Instead, he scored off a mistake by Cincinnati defender Matt Miazga, who tried to clear a ball near the front of the goal and instead Messi charged in and the ball bounced off his leg into the back of the net.
+Messi nearly scored in the opening minutes of the game, after linking with Luis Suarez, who started for the fourth game in a row, but Messi was caught off side.
+Messi would strike in the 24th minute off a mistake by Cincinnati defender Matt Miazga, who tried to clear a ball near the front of the goal and instead Messi charged in and the ball bounced off his leg into the back of the net.

-Kevin Denkey scored the equalizer for Cincinnati at the 41-minute mark on a penalty kick after Miami center back Gonzalo Lujan was called for a questionable foul in the box.
-Inter Miami goalkeeper Dayne St. Clair, one of the league’s best PK stoppers, got his left glove on the shot, but it ricocheted in.
+Kevin Denkey scored the equalizer for Cincinnati at the 41-minute mark on a penalty kick after Miami center back Gonzalo Lujan was called for a foul in the box.
+Inter Miami goalkeeper Dayne St. Clair, one of the league’s best PK stoppers, got his left glove on the shot, but it ricocheted into the side netting.
 It was Denkey’s eighth goal of the season.

 The teams went into halftime knotted 1-1.